-the output Using the Results window, it is possible to print or want.
-First highlight the item you save just the parts of the output you want in the Results window, then bring up the context-sensitive menu.
+Results window, it is possible to print or save just the parts of the output you want.
+First highlight the item you want in the Results window, then bring up the context-sensitive menu.
 In the Windows operating environment you do this with the right mouse button; in other operating environments, it may be the middle or right mouse button.
 Then select either Print or Save As from the pop-up menu.
 You may also be able to print or save from the File pull-down menu once you highlight the output part you want.
-If your
+If your SAS environment is not set up for printing from within SAS, then save your results to a file and use your operating environment's command for printing files.